-- Tense, Aspects, Voice, Roots and - (iii) Nepali Swara and Vyanjana; Major Dialects of Nepali - Standardisation and Modernisation of Nepali with special reference to lanquage movements (viz.
-Halanta Bahiskar, Jharrovad etc.) - Teaching of Nepali language in India-Its history and development with spe-cial reference to its socio-cultural aspects.
+- History of the origin and development of Nepali as one of the new Indo-Arvan Languages - Fundamentals of Nepali Grammar and phonology: - (i) Nominal forms and categories :-Gender, Number, Case, Adjectives, Pronouns, Avyayas - (ii) Verbal forms and categories-Tense, Aspects, Voice, Roots and - (iii) Nepali Swara and Vyanjana; - Major Dialects of Nepali 3. - Standardisation and Modernisation of Nepali with special reference to language movements (viz.
+Halanta Bahiskar, Jharrovad etc.) - Teaching of Nepali language in India-Its history and development with special reference to its sociocultural aspects.

-- History of Nepali literature with special reference to its development in India. - Fundamental concepts and theories of literature : - Kavya/Sahitya, Kavya Prayojan, Literary genres, Shabda Shakti, Rasa, Alankara, Tragedy, Comedy, Aesthetics, Stylistics. - Major literary trends and movements-Swachchhandatavad, Yatharthavad, Astitwavad, Ayamik Movement, Con-Nepali temporary writings, Postmodernism. - Nepali folklores (the following folkform only)- Sawai, Jhyaurey, Selo, Sangini, Lahari.
+- History of Nepali literature with special reference to its development - Fundamental concepts and theories of literature: Kavya/Sahitya, Kavya Prayojan, Literary genres, Shabda Shakti, Rasa, Alankara, Tragedy, Comedy, Aesthetics, Stylistics. - Major literary trends and movements-Swachchhandatavad, Yatharthavad, Astitwavad, Ayamik Movement, Contemporary Nepali writings, Postmodernism. - Nepali folklores (the following folkform only)- Sawai, Jhyaurey, Selo, Sangini, Lahari.

-en in Nepali)
+(Answers must be written in Nepali)